bevyengine/bevy/examples/README.md

 Example | Description
 --- | ---
-[Gamepad Viewer](../examples/tools/gamepad_viewer.rs) | Shows a visualization of gamepad buttons, sticks, and triggers [Internal Ambiguities](../examples/tools/internal_ambiguities.rs) | Verify that `DefaultPlugins` works, and that the schedule is free of problematic execution order ambiguities.
-[Scene Viewer](../examples/tools/scene_viewer/main.rs) | A simple way to view glTF models with Bevy.
+[Gamepad Viewer](../examples/tools/gamepad_viewer.rs) | Shows a visualization of gamepad buttons, sticks, and triggers [Scene Viewer](../examples/tools/scene_viewer/main.rs) | A simple way to view glTF models with Bevy.
 Just run `cargo run --release --example scene_viewer /path/to/model.gltf#Scene0`, replacing the path as appropriate.
 With no arguments it will load the FieldHelmet glTF model from the repository assets subdirectory

 ## Transforms